Khan/frankenserver/README.md

 **For others:** Just `git clone` this repository into a convenient location and set up a symlink or shell alias for running `python python/dev_appserver.py` with your desired dev_appserver.py flags.
+To enable the FSEvents-based file watcher on Mac OS X you'll also need to run

-**Important:** To enable the FSEvents-based file watcher on Mac OS X you'll need to run `pip install pyobjc-framework-FSEvents` first. frankenserver will log a warning if it can't find this Python package because the fallback file watcher, which polls files' mtimes, is much worse.
+`pip install pyobjc-framework-FSEvents` (highly recommended).

 ## Extra credit